 However, no matter what size your family is, this other benefit applies to you.

 Tankless water heaters are more energy-efficient than their standard counterparts.
 Since they’re only heating water as it’s needed, there’s less energy wasted.
 All-in-all, one of the chief benefits of a tankless system is that it can significantly cut down on the gas or electricity used in your home, which in turn slashes your monthly energy bills.

 Yet, that’s not all.
 These systems also last longer than standard water heaters; in some cases, a tankless unit can have double the lifespan of a regular water heater.
 While the upfront cost of a tankless system is typically higher than that of a regular unit, bear in mind that you may have to purchase two water heaters in the same lifespan as one tankless.

 Safety and space-savings

 As you probably know by now, tankless water heaters do not have a tank.
-Here’s another benefit to that: the water heater tank burst—a scenario dreaded by homeowners for decades—is out of the equation.
+Here’s another benefit to that: safety and space savings.
+As you probably know by now, tankless water heaters do not have a tank.
+The water heater tank burst scenario dreaded by homeowners for decades—is out of the equation.
 There’s no more need to have that stressful thought in the back of your mind, and there’s no putting a price on that.